mautic/user-documentation/docs/segments/manage_segments.rst

     Segments are rebuilt according to how frequently you fire your :ref:`cron jobs<segment cron jobs>`.

     * If a Segment fails to rebuild for a predetermined length of time, Mautic displays a notification alerting you of an error.
-For information on defining this time period, see Segment settings
+For information on defining this time period, see :ref:`Segment settings<segment settings>`
-    * The include/exclude operators with pipe-separated values are supported in the Text field types in Segment filters.
-The values can also be pasted from the spreadsheet.
+    * The include/exclude operators with pipe-separated (``|``) values are supported in the Text field types in Segment filters.
+The values can also be pasted from a spreadsheet.

 .. vale off